confluentinc/ksql/docs/udf.rst

   as the return type is ``TableUdaf`` and therefore supports the ``undo`` operation.
 - with an Integer column returning the aggregated value as Long (BIGINT).
 - with a Double column, returning the aggregated value as Double.
-- with a String (VARCHAR) and an initializer that is a String, returning the aggregated string length as a Long (BIGINT)
+- with a String (VARCHAR) and an initializer that is a String (VARCHAR), returning the aggregated String (VARCHAR) length as a Long (BIGINT)

 .. code:: java